-IRONMAN Ambassador Roderick Sewell, completed this past saturday on IRONMAN of Hawaii becoming the first triathlete amputated above the knees to complete it,
+IRONMAN Ambassador Roderick Sewell, completed this past Saturday the IRONMAN of Hawaii becoming the first above-knee amputee triathlete to complete it,

-Sewel, has completed the IRONMAN of Hawaii in a 16 time: 26: 59 finishing in fourth position in his age group PC Athetles.
+Sewel, has completed the IRONMAN of Hawaii in a 16 time: 26: 59 finishing fourth in their age group PC Athetles.

 His career times

 - Cycling 180 km: 8: 51: 48

 - Foot race 42 km: 6: 15: 26

 A hard childhood

 Sewell has endured much bigger challenges in his life than completing an IRONMAN, He spent four years in his childhood traveling from one place to another and sleeping in homeless shelters while her mother, Marian Jackson, made sure she had expensive prosthetic legs.